finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 api_instance = lusid.PortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the portfolio to retrieve the definition for. code = 'code_example' # str | The code of the portfolio to retrieve the definition for.
-Together with the scope this              uniquely identifies the portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve the portfolio definition.
+Together with the scope this              uniquely identifies the portfolio. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the portfolio definition.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the portfolio definition.
 Defaults to return the latest version of the portfolio definition if not specified. (optional)

 try: